 A History Of The Red Dragon – Carl Lofmark

 Acknowledgement and thanks are also due to Ian Sumner, Flag Institute librarian, for

 additional research and images, Dave White for his extensive research notes and

-David Robbins for information on the recent history of the flag.
+David Robbins for supplying the 1982 edition of the periodical ‘Earth Giant’ and information on the recent history of the flag.